AndreyPolunovskii/Stocks_Trading/README.md

 # Stock's Trading

-   In this repository, laid out programs designed to predict the shares of companies using various machine learning methods.
+   In this repository placed programs which designed to predict the shares of companies.
+This programs are based on some machine learning methods

  For using this program you will need to install follow packages: